 “Ain’t that the truth?”

 I took a deep, steadying breath, and decided, for once in my life, to be the adult.
 My family members would die of shock if they ever found out.
-Good thing they never would, since I couldn’t talk them about this without being committed to some form of sanitarium.
+Good thing they never would, since I couldn’t talk with them about this without being committed to some form of sanitarium.
 Taking in Knight’s cantankerous attitude and hunch in his shoulders, being sent away would be the least of my concerns if I advertised the existence of the supernatural.

 “So, when you say everything, you mean…?”